seanchannel/autobluez/README.md

 ### Prerequisites

+Setting up a Linux system is a technical task.
 To prepare a system for these tests you should be familiar with Linux in general and your system's software package management tools.

 * the system must be configured with a bluetooth device
 * ```gatttool``` handles BLE communications and can be installed from the BlueZ system package(s)